GaiwanTeam/Oak/src/co/gaiwan/oak/README.md

 # apis

-Individual API implementations, e.g. OAuth, JWKS, SCIM, OData, etc.
+Individual API implementations, e.g. OAuth, JWKS, SCIM, OData, etc. Mostly delegates its work to the domain layer.
+Do not do direct database calls from here.